frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 As List: [None, 'London']
 ```

 As we can see, this output provides a lot of information which is especially useful when a row is not valid.
 Our row is valid but we demonstrated how it can preserve data about missing values.
 It also preserves data about all cells that contain errors.
-Please read "API Reference" for more details.
+Please read the [API Reference](docs/references/api-reference#row) for more details.